Haystacks (Monet series): Thematic issues

 As the morning progressed and the light changed he would switch to sequentially later canvas settings, sometimes working on as many as ten or twelve paintings a day, each one depicting a slightly different aspect of light.
 The process would be repeated over the course of days, weeks, or months, depending on the weather and the progress of the paintings until they were completed.
 As the seasons changed the process was renewed.

 Certain effects of light only last for a few minutes, thus the canvases documenting such ephemera received attention for no more than a few minutes a day.
 Further complicating matters, the light of subsequent sunrises, for example, could alter substantially and would require separate canvases within the series.
 Subsequently, different hues are evident in each painting, and in each work, color is used to describe not only direct but reflected light.
 At differing times of day and in various seasons stacks absorb the light from diverse parts of the color spectrum.
 As a result, the residual light that is reflected off of the stacks is seen as ever-changing, and manifests in distinctive coloring.

 Many notable painters have been influenced by this particular series, including Les Fauves, Derain, and Vlaminck.
 Kandinsky's memoirs refer to the series: "What suddenly became clear to me was the unsuspected power of the palette, which I had not understood before and which surpassed my wildest dreams."

-Grainstacks, Snow Effect, 1890–91, National Gallery of Scotland, Edinburgh, Scotland.
+Grainstacks, Snow Effect, 1891, Shelburne Museum, Vermont, USA.

 The Haystacks series was a financial success.
 Fifteen of these were exhibited by Durand-Ruel in May 1891, and most of the paintings were sold within a month.
 They were especially popular among collectors from America, with twenty out of the thirty Haystacks created landing in American collections.
 Of the American collectors, Bertha Honoré Palmer bought nine of Monet's Haystacks.
 The 1891 exhibit met with great public acclaim.
 Octave Mirbeau described Monet's daring series as representing "what lies beyond progress itself."
 Others described the stacks as "faces of the landscape"—they represented the countryside as a retreat from daily problems and home for contentment with nature.
 Camille Pissarro said: "These canvases breathe contentment."
 Most of the paintings sold immediately for as much as 1,000 francs.
 Additionally, Monet's prices, in general, began to rise steeply.
 As a result, he was able to buy outright the house and grounds at Giverny and to start constructing a waterlily pond.
 After years of mere subsistence living, he was able to enjoy success.

 The series demonstrates his intense study of light and atmospheric conditions and Monet was a perfectionist in his renderings.
 Monet destroyed more than one series of paintings that he found wanting.
 However, this series escaped his own harsh self-criticism and destruction.